Data Engineering: Data Modeling

 Layer Technology Purpose

-Source MySQL Transactional data source
+Source MySQL 8.0 Transactional database (binlog enabled)

-Stream Kafka Event streaming backbone
+Stream Apache Kafka 3.x Event backbone (durable, distributed queue)

-Processing Flink Real-time transformations
+Processing Apache Flink 1.17 Real-time transformations and aggregations